mattst/MultipleSelectionScroller/README.md

   3. Clear to selection on, or nearest to, the middle line (conceptually the '*current*' selection)
   4. Clear to middle line of visible area (ignore selection positions, just put cursor on middle line)
 - User feedback status messages, e.g. *"scroll at selection: 5 of 11"* or *"cleared at selection: 3 of 5"*
+- Settings to disable user feedback status messages and to prevent scroll cycling

 ### Description